Does Coffee Make You Gain Weight? Real Facts And Benefits

 Studies suggest that regular coffee drinkers have a lower risk of developing type-2 diabetes (8).
 Moreover, its caffeine content stimulates the nervous system besides increasing adrenaline and cortisol levels in the body (9), (10), (11).

-Consuming caffeine in low doses may also help refresh your senses, reduce anxiety, and elevate mood (12).
+Other caffeine benefits include refreshing your senses, reducing anxiety, and elevating mood but only when consumed in low doses (12).
 The polyphenols present in coffee have antioxidant properties.
 These plant compounds may reduce inflammation and oxidative stressi An unbalanced ratio of antioxidants and free radicals in the body, which increases the risk of heart disease and cancer. — the two factors responsible for causing many ailments, including obesity (13), (14).

 Studies indicate that long-term coffee intake may reduce the risk of stroke (modestly), heart disease, and certain cancers (15), (16), (17).
 Besides, this beverage is also known to lower estrogen levels, which may help reduce the risk of breast cancer in postmenopausal women (18).